pmndrs/react-three-fiber/readme.md

     npm install three react-three-fiber

-React-three-fiber is a small React renderer for Threejs.
+React-three-fiber is a small React renderer for Threejs on the web and react-native.
 Why, you might ask?
 React was made to drive complex tree structures, it makes just as much sense for Threejs as for the DOM.
 Building a dynamic scene graph becomes so much easier because you can break it up into declarative, re-usable components with clean, reactive semantics.
 This also opens up the ecosystem, you can now apply generic packages for state, animation, gestures and so on.

 # What it looks like ...